fmalato/HolySheet/README.md

 - **Prepare a dataset for Detectron neural network**

 To achieve that we process an image in several ways: first, we perform a rotation in order to straighten it up.
 Through OpenCV's threshold() method, our image becomes binarized.
-An image

 <div align="center">